BirminghamConservatoire/IntegraLive/documentation/markdown/integra-live-developer/Integra Live Architecture and Functional Reqs.md

 #### Node data

-The `node_data` folder in a `.integra` file contains data files used by module instances at run time.
+The `node_data` folder in a `.integra` file contains data files used by module instances at runtime.
 These may include audio, text or any other data that a module may load or generate.
 The data is managed by libIntegra and stored in a temporary location on the system hard drive.
 When a “save” operation is performed, libIntegra bundles up this data into the `.integra` archive. `node_data` subdirectories are identified by their “path” within the saved module graph.
 In the example above this path is `SoundfileLoop.StereoSoundfiler1` because the “SoundfileLoop” block was the node from which the save operation was performed.
 Another example would be `Project1.Track1.Block1.StereoSoundfiler1` in which case “Project1” is the node from which the save operation is performed and “StereoSoundfiler1” is the node we are saving “node data” for.

 ### System modules <a name=“system-modules”></a>